-- 1. Access the System Setup screen (see Accessing the System Setup Screen on page 106). - 2.
+- 1. Access the System Setup screen (see Accessing the System Setup Screen on page 95). - 2.
 Click Edit next to Routine Maintenance in the Other Settings pane.
 The Routine Maintenance Configuration screen displays.

-Figure 68 The Routine Maintenance Configuration screen.
+Figure 52 The Routine Maintenance Configuration screen.

 - 3. Select Enable to enable the Routine Maintenance option. - 4.
-Use the Day of Week and Hour drop-down lists to select when you want the automatic reboot to occur.

-Note: When the library automatically resets, all data storage operations currently in progress fail.
-Spectra Logic recommends that you select a time when you are not performing data storage operations.

-5. Click Save to finish.
+Use the Day of Week and Hour drop-down lists to select when you want the automatic reboot to occur. - Notes: When the library automatically resets, all data storage operations currently in progress fail.
+Spectra Logic recommends that you select a time when you are not performing data storage operations. - The reboot occurs sometime within the specified hour, not necessarily at the exact time shown. - 5.
+Click Save to finish.
 Click Previous to return to the System Setup screen.